kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

     - The formula to calculate OOMScoreAdjust is `1000 - (1000*containerMemReq)/memoryCapacity`
     - With change in memoryCapacity post up-scale, The existing OOMScoreAdjust may not be inline with the actual OOMScoreAdjust for existing pods.
-    - Its not recommended to update the OOMScoreAdjust of a running container as OOMScoreAdjust value is set for init process(pid 1) which is responsible for running all other container's processes.
+    - It's not recommended to update the OOMScoreAdjust of a running container as OOMScoreAdjust value is set for init process(pid 1) which is responsible for running all other container's processes.
     - When we update OOMScoreAdjust for a running container, its set for container init only, and possibly processes which will be started later and running won't get the OOMScoreAdjust new value.